Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/04-dijkstras-activity-async.md

 ## Previous Recordings

-To see all the recordings related to Algorithmic Approaches, please consult the [Class Discussion](./05-dijkstras-class-discussions.md) section of this topic.
+To see all the recordings related to Graphs Pt.
+2, please consult the [Class Discussion](./05-dijkstras-class-discussions.md) section of this topic.